What's Your AI Style? Take the 2-minute quiz - are you a Cyborg, Centaur or Self-Automator? →

 Address and Postcode System

-Place Naming Patterns and the Manx Language
+Place Naming Patterns: English and Manx Gaelic

 Natural Features: Rivers, Hills, and Glens